smorad/um_cisc_7404/10_dpg.typ

 - I will hand out exams face down, do not turn them over until I say so #pause
 - After turning them over, I will briefly explain each question #pause
 - After my explanation, you will have 75 minutes to complete the exam #pause
-- After you are done, give me your exam and go relax outside, we resume class at 8:30 #pause
+- After you are done, give me your exam and go relax outside, we resume class at 8:30

 ==